WaifuBeforeLaifu/Datapacks/README.md

 # Datapacks
 A place to upload all my datapacks.
-May not always be up to date
+Feel free to support me at [Ko-fi](https://ko-fi.com/waifubeforelaifu)

 ### [Custom Crafting](https://github.com/WaifuBeforeLaifu/Datapacks/tree/master/Custom%20Crafting)
 Dependency for any of my datapacks that include custom crafting recipes